 The agent became more cautious, more honest, and considerably less impressive in the surface-level demo.
 It also became actually useful, because the things it said were true.

 When a user asked something the tools couldn't answer ("what's Coach Calipari's career record against Kentucky?"), the agent would say so, instead of confabulating a number.
-This is the part most users found surprising.

 Where this approach breaks down